meganz/MEGAcmd/UserGuide.md

 Usage: `help [-f]`
 <pre>
 Options:
   -f     Include a brief description of the commands
 </pre>

 ### https
 Shows if HTTPS is used for transfers.
-Use "https on" to enable it.
+Use `https on` to enable it.

 Usage: `https [on|off]`
 <pre>